Puruṣārtha

-Purushartha (पुरुषार्थ; /sa/) literally means "object(ive) of men".
-It is a key concept in Hinduism, and refers to the four proper goals or aims of a human life.
+Purushartha (पुरुषार्थ; /sa/) literally means "object(ive) of mankind".
+It is a key concept in Hinduism, and refers to the four dimensions of a human life.
 The four puruṣārthas are Dharma (righteousness, moral values), Artha (prosperity, economic values), Kama (pleasure, love, psychological values) and Moksha (liberation, spiritual values, self-realization).

 All four Purusharthas are important, but in cases of conflict, Dharma is considered more important than Artha or Kama in Hindu philosophy.
 Moksha is considered the ultimate goal of human life.
 At the same time, this is not a consensus among all Hindus, and many have different interpretations of the hierarchy, and even as to whether one should exist.

 Historical Indian scholars recognized and debated the inherent tension between active pursuit of wealth (Artha) and pleasure (Kama), and renunciation of all wealth and pleasure for the sake of spiritual liberation (Moksha).
 They proposed "action with renunciation" or "craving-free, dharma-driven action", also called Nishkama Karma as a possible solution to the tension.

 Etymology

 Puruṣārtha (पुरुषार्थ) is a composite Sanskrit word from Purusha (पुरुष) and Artha (अर्थ).
-Purusha means "spirit", "immaterial essence", or "primaeval human being as the soul and original source of the universe"., depending on the darsana, the school of thought.
+Purusha means "spirit", "immaterial essence", or "primaeval human being as the soul and original source of the universe", depending on the darsana, the school of thought.
 Artha in one context means "purpose", "object of desire" and "meaning".
 Together, Purushartha literally means "purpose of human being" or "object of human pursuit".

 Alf Hiltebeitel translates Purushartha as "Goals of Man".
 Prasad clarifies that "Man" includes both man and woman in ancient and medieval Indian texts.
 Olivelle translates it as the "aims of human life".
 In his book Bhagavad-Gita As It Is, Prabhupada describes Purusartha as "material religiosity, economic development, sense gratification and, at the end, the attempt to become one with the Supreme."

 Purushartha is also referred to as Chaturvarga.